tf2-team/tf2-corp-platform/docs/aiops/implement_plan.md

 ### 15.4 Runbook format

-Use Markdown with machine-readable YAML front matter. `tf2-corp-platform/src/aiops/runbooks/` is the only canonical runbook location.
-Runtime matching, validation, packaging, operator links, and documentation must resolve there; `aio-docs` may link to canonical runbooks but must not contain copies.
+Use Markdown with machine-readable YAML front matter. `tf2-corp-platform/src/aio/runbooks/` is the only canonical runbook location.
+Runtime matching, validation, packaging, operator links, and documentation must resolve there; `tf2-corp-platform/docs/aiops` may link to canonical runbooks but must not contain copies.

 ```yaml
 ---